 If an individual is eligible for SA, he/she is also automatically eligible for full Medicaid.
 Medicaid helps pay for medical expenses including hospital care, physician visits, prescription medications, treatments, and medical transportation.
-Medicaid also helps pay for personal care services which include assistance with activities of daily living, such as dressing and bathing.
+Medicaid may pay for personal care services in some circumstances.

 SA applicants/recipients are required to have a current medical FL-2 form.
-The FL-2 form completed and signed by a licensed physician, nurse practitioner, or physician assistant, provides detailed medical information about the applicant/recipient.
+The DMA Adult Care Home FL-2 form completed and signed by a licensed physician, nurse practitioner, or physician assistant, provides detailed medical information about the applicant/recipient.
 The FL-2 must confirm that the applicant/recipient needs domiciliary (assisted living, adult care home, group home, supervised living, or hospice residential care) and not skilled nursing level of care.

 The SA recipient may keep $46 per month for personal needs.
 The Division of Health Service Regulation (DHSR) has specific rules when a facility manages a resident’s personal funds.
 See 10A NCAC 13F .1104, Accounting for resident’s personal funds.